Kevinagustinez/ChallengeLighIt/README.md

-# ChallengeLighIt - QA Automation Challenge
+# ChallengeLightIt - QA Automation Challenge

 This repository contains a UI test automation challenge for the Demoblaze website(https://www.demoblaze.com/), using Playwright with TypeScript.